SPFSplatV2: Efficient Self-Supervised Pose-Free 3D Gaussian Splatting from Sparse Views: Related Work

 \textit{Supervised Pose-Free Methods} enable 3D reconstruction from unposed images, relaxing the need for camera poses at inference.
 Methods such as UpSRT~\cite{sajjadi2022upsrt} and UpFusion~\cite{kani2024upfusion} encode unposed images into latent scene representations, while BARF~\cite{lin2021barf}, SPARF~\cite{truong2023sparf}, DBARF~\cite{chen2023dbarf}, and CoPoNeRF~\cite{hong2024coponerf} jointly optimize poses and NeRF representations.
 LEAP~\cite{jiang2024leap} and PF-LRM~\cite{wang2024pflrm} leverage ViT architectures to define neural volumes in canonical camera coordinates.
 More recently, Splatt3R~\cite{smart2024splatt3r} predicts 3D Gaussians in a canonical space by regressing offsets to pointmaps from a frozen MASt3R~\cite{leroy2024mast3r}, but requires depth supervision.
 NoPoSplat~\cite{ye2025noposplat} removes this depth reliance and refines this pipeline by fine-tuning MASt3R and incorporating intrinsics to mitigate scale ambiguity.
-However, despite removing pose requirements at inference, these methods still depend on ground-truth poses during training via rendering losses~\cite{jiang2024leap, wang2024pflrm, smart2024splatt3r, ye2025noposplat, sajjadi2022upsrt, kani2024upfusion}, explicit pose supervision~\cite{hong2024coponerf}, or coarse pose initialization~\cite{lin2021barf, truong2023sparf}, therefore limiting scalability to large-scale unposed real-world data.
+YoNoSplat~\cite{ye2026yonosplat} provides a flexible architecture that supports both pose-required and pose-free input settings.
+However, despite removing pose requirements at inference, these methods still depend on ground-truth poses during training via rendering losses~\cite{jiang2024leap, wang2024pflrm, smart2024splatt3r, ye2025noposplat, sajjadi2022upsrt, kani2024upfusion, xu2025depthsplat, ye2026yonosplat}, explicit pose supervision~\cite{hong2024coponerf, ye2026yonosplat}, or coarse pose initialization~\cite{lin2021barf, truong2023sparf}, therefore limiting scalability to large-scale unposed data.